Battle of Summa: Background

 The village of Summa was a gateway to the city of Viipuri.
 The Finns had built 41 reinforced concrete bunkers in the Summa area, and the defence line was stronger than elsewhere in the Karelian Isthmus.
 However, the Finns had made mistakes in planning and nearby Munasuo swamp, east of Summa, had a kilometer wide gap in the line.
 Furthermore, the Mannerheim Line at Summa bent inward, potentially exposing the rear of rest of the line once penetrated.
 This bend in the line was done over the objections of General Harald Öhquist.

 Finnish planners expected Summa to be hit early on in the war and a false alarm on the first day of fighting reported a Soviet armor breakthrough at Summa.
 Early on, Soviet general Meretskov attempted draw Finnish forces away from Summa with a feint attack on Taipale sector.
-However, Mannerheim and the Finns did not take the bait, keeping the Summa area heavily defended.
+However, General Gustaf Mannerheim and the Finns did not take the bait, keeping the Summa area heavily defended.